STAT545-UBC-hw-2018-19/hw04-CeciliaLe07/README.md

 Furthermore, these are the main sources I used:

-+ For get data about different countries:
++ To get data about different countries:

   https://www.kaggle.com/folaraz/world-countries-and-continents-details/version/3#_=_